keep-network/tbtc-website/src/pages/news/2024-04-15-a-tale-of-two-bugs.md

 By then, we'd also come to understand that one of the blocked redemptions was associated with FTX.

-## The Second Bug: A Redemption Mechanism Design Flaw
+## The second bug — redemption mechanism design flaw

 The second bug became apparent as we prepared the first patch.